Wicked Wages Deceive but Righteous Sowing Pays

 The wicked earn deceptive wages, but those who sow righteousness reap a sure reward.

-18 Wicked people earn deceitful wages, but one who sows righteousness reaps a sure reward.
+18 The wicked man earns an empty wage, but he who sows righteousness reaps a true reward.

 The wicked earn deceptive wages, but those who sow righteousness reap a sure reward.